DCsunset/pandoc-include/README.md

 * Yaml header Merging (supported from v0.5.0):
 When an included file has its header, it will be merged into the current header.
 If there's a conflict, the original header of the current file remains.
+* Header include only (supported from v0.5.1): Use `!include-header file.md` to include Yaml header from file.

 ## Installation